victornpb/HTTP-Reverse-Proxy/example/services/README.md

     "realIpHeader": "CF-Connecting-Ip",                                // Header that contains real IP if behind another proxy
     "auth": false,                                                     // If this server should require authorization before connecting
     "authType": "cookies",                                             // Type of authorization to use (cookies, www-authenticate, custom-header)
-    "authPassword": "password",                                        // The password required to connect, do not set this to null, remove to use defaults
+    "authPassword": "password",                                        // The password required to connect.
+This can be a string for a single password, an array of multiple passwords, or an object containing username:password pairs.
+    "authPassword": ["password1", "password2", "password3"],           // Array of valid passwords
+    "authPassword": {                                                  // Object of usernames and passwords (this will enable user/pass fields in the login form)
+        "user": "pass",
+        "guest": "1234"
+    },
     "customAuthHeader": "X-HTTP-Reverse-Proxy-Authorization",          // Cookie used for custom header based authorization "authCookie": "HTTP-Reverse-Proxy-Authorization",                  // Cookie used for cookie based authorization "cookieMaxAge": 86400,                                             // How long the authorization cookie lasts